 Hiring a former employee has its advantages.
 However, there are some disadvantages too.

-A boomerang employee is, to borrow a legal term, a flight risk.
-Since they’ve quit once before, they’re more likely to quit again.
 Before making an offer to a boomerang employee, consult your exit interview notes or former managers to learn why the employee quit.
 If the issue(s) still persist at your organization, a boomerang employee won’t be your best hire.

 There’s also the possibility that a boomerang employee brings “bad blood” back into your organization, negatively impacting the morale and productivity of the rest of your team.
-A new hire, however, has the opportunity to forge new connections and positively contribute to the team dynamic.
+A fresh hire, however, has the opportunity to forge new connections and positively contribute to the team dynamic.

 - What made you want to return at this time?